benshimonz/V1/README.md

 Similarly, the entity type of all owners is implicitly constrained to things that can own a phone.

-In addition to the implicit type constraints, explicit type constraints can be enforced by defining a set of allowed types or a set of disallowed types.
+In addition to the implicit type constraints - explicit type constraints can be enforced by defining a set of allowed types or a set of disallowed types.
 Here are two examples:

 _**Q37:** Any person who owns a vehicle or a phone_